manuelbieh/react-book/introduction/off-to-the-deep-end.md

 {% hint style="info" %}
 Calling the `ReactDOM.render()` function for the first time, any possibly existing content in the destination container is being replaced.
 With every subsequent call, React uses an internal comparison algorithm for best performance and to avoid re-rendering the entire application.

-While this is good to know in the theory, you normally do not call `ReactDOM.render()` more than once and only use it to initialize your Single Page App to load the page.
+While this is good to know in theory, we normally do not call `ReactDOM.render()` more than once and only use it to initialize our Single Page App to load the page.
 React never changes the root node itself, only its contents.
-This means that if your container element has classes, ids or a data-attribute, these will remain intact after calling `ReactDOM.render()`.
+This means that if our container element has classes, ids or a data-attribute, these will remain intact after calling `ReactDOM.render()`.
 {% endhint %}

 And just like that, we have discussed the basics of how React works under the hood, implemented our first component and finally displayed it in the browser.
+Congrats!